On a novel gradient flow structure for the aggregation equation: Introduction

 \subsection{Formal derivation of the aggregation equation}

 This section is dedicated to a formal derivation of the aggregation equation from the inelastic Boltzmann equation.
-To this end, we consider the weak formulation of the inelastic Boltzmann equation, given by \eqref{eq:WeakFormBoltzmann}, which we recall here for convenience
+To this end, we consider the weak formulation of the inelastic Boltzmann equation, \eqref{eq:WeakFormBoltzmann}.
+For $v'$ close to $v_*$ and $v'_*$ close to $v$, i.e., for almost elastic collisions, i.e., $e\approx 1$, by~\eqref{e:def:nabla:bar}, we have